KavyaJP/DSA/README.md

 # DSA
-This is a Repo for GitHub DSA of 3rd Sem
+This is a Repo for GitHub DSA of 3rd Sem CSPIT, CHARUSAT

 Questions 1 to 9 - 26/7/2024